renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 </p>

-### 5. Follow a command line and Python for beginners tutorial
+### 6. Follow a command line and Python for beginners tutorial

-This section will be updated soon.
+To get started, I recommend you to follow ([Appendix A: Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html){:target="_blank"}), part of the course Learn Python the Hard Way.
+This course is easy, fun, and it goes to the very basics of how to work with a “command line” interface (an alternative for the “point-and-click” system that most people are used to).

-### 6. Use scripts from this site and start your own projects
+From the website: “This appendix is a quick super fast course in using the command line.
+It is intended to be done rapidly in about a day or two.”

-This section will be updated soon.
+Appendix A is for free, and if you like to do the complete course it costs $29.99.

-## Pythonistas with useful websites
+### 7. Pythonistas with useful websites

 If you can't get enough of Python, then here are some people with noteworthy websites to explore.